muhammed-gumus/Next-Movie-App/README.md

-# Project Title
+# Silver Movie

-One Paragraph of project description goes here
+An App where you can access all kinds of information about a movie.

 ## Getting Started